washingtoneg/simple-server-healthcheck/README.md

 Done:
   1. Script Utility (meta)
+      - [X] Make connection attempt to provided list of servers
       - [X] Sanitize input parameters
       - [X] See if TDD is viable (not right now)
       - [X] Make it a [`thor`](https://github.com/erikhuda/thor) CLI app